Haneet-Arya/Curriculum-App/README.md

 - Tabular form for the credits of every subject with defining the credits individually for theory,lab and project component
 - FAQ'S

+## Stacks Used
+- Kotlin
+- XML
+- Retrofit for http requests
+- Glide for loading Imageview
+- ViewModels
+- RoomDB

 ## Installation
 The application can be downloaded from Google Play Store.